Hotkeys

 </ul>

-<!-- "-" removes a user when focus is inside a user item (but outside phones) -->
+<!-- Ctrl+- removes a user when focus is at the user level (outside phones) -->

 </li>